mobizt/FirebaseClient/resources/docs/cloud_storage.md

 - Boolean value, indicates the success of the operation.

-7. ## 🔹  void upload(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, file_config_data file, GoogleCloudStorage::uploadOptions &options, AsyncResult &aResult)
+7. ## 🔹  void upload(AsyncClientClass &aClient, const GoogleCloudStorage::Parent &parent, file_config_data &file, GoogleCloudStorage::uploadOptions &options, AsyncResult &aResult)

 The bucketid is the Storage bucket Id of object to upload.